brendalaupg/places-app/README.md

 # Setup

-- obtain a GOOGLE_PLACES_API_KEY with [this](https://developers.google.com/maps/documentation/places/web-service/cloud-setup) setup
+- obtain a PLACES_API_KEY with [this](https://developers.google.com/maps/documentation/places/web-service/cloud-setup) setup and add it as `EXPO_PUBLIC_PLACES_API_KEY` in your .env.local file. see .env.example

 # How to Run